Table of Contents

 The global eradication of smallpox was certified, based on intense verification activities in countries, by a commission of eminent scientists on 9 December 1979 and subsequently endorsed by the World Health Assembly on 8 May 1980 – “Resolution WHA 33.3”

-In 1975, two-year-old Rahima Banu contracted the last known case of naturally-occurring variola major Smallpox (Source: Wikipedia).
+In 1975, 2-year-old Rahima Banu contracted the last known case of naturally occurring variola major Smallpox (Source: Wikipedia).

 Global eradication was possible because of herd immunity.